etijskens/wetppr/docs/vsc-infrastructure.md

 !!!
 Note "Note for students"
     These topics are logically ordered.
 Make sure that you carry out ***all*** the tasks in the order described.

-In this course we often use the terms _local_ and _remote_. ***Local*** refers to the physical machine you are working on, _i.e._ your desktop or laptop. ***Remote***, on the other hand refers to a machine which is, typically, at some other place, and which you are accessing through your local machine and a network connection with the remote machine.
+In this course we often use the terms _local_ and _remote_.
+The term **local** refers to the physical machine you are working on, _i.e._ your desktop or laptop, whereas **remote**, on the other hand refers to a machine which is, typically, at some other place, and which you are accessing through your local machine and a network connection with the remote machine.

 ## Preparing for the VSC infrastructure in 2000WETPPR